-Chipped Off Lead Paint Laying on the FloorPart of your responsibility, as a landlord and property owner in Energy Corridor, is to make sure that your rental property is safe and habitable.
+Part of your responsibility as a landlord and property owner in Energy Corridor is to make sure that your rental property is safe and habitable.
 For most property owners, this entails doing regular repairs and maintenance.
 If your rental house was built before 1978, it would be best to consider adding certain things to your property maintenance list.
-A handful of older homes had lead-based paint in the inner walls and ceilings.
+Many older homes had lead-based paint in the inner walls and ceilings.
 Lead-based paint can be hazardous, which is why landlords should be concerned about reducing lead-based paint exposure to their tenants.
 The next paragraphs are going to talk about the hidden hazards of lead-based paint in the rental home.
 It will also provide insight into how property owners can help their tenants avoid exposure.

 The Hidden Dangers of Lead Paint

 Lead-based paint was the typical material utilized in buildings made before 1978.
 If your walls have lead paint- unless the paint is disturbed, chips, or crumbles into dust- it’s not necessarily dangerous.
 Lead paint, as it ages, becomes toxic to people (especially children) if they come into contact with it.
 Usually, this is seen around windows and window sills, railings, banisters, porches, doors, and door frames.
-People consuming lead paint flakes or inhaling the dust can experience a rise in a host of health problems.
+People who consume lead paint flakes or inhale the dust can experience a rise in a host of health problems.
 Some of these include headaches, body aches, digestive issues, memory loss, and even kidney damage.
 Lead paint is especially harmful to children.
 Learning disabilities, hearing problems, nerve damage, and bone marrow issues are some of the conditions lead paint causes in children.
 There can be damaging and lifelong effects on health for individuals who are unfortunate enough to find themselves exposed to lead-based paint.

 Landlord Responsibilities